CMUSTRUDEL/Open-Source-Conferences/README.md

 # Open-Source-Conferences
-A dataset of transcripts and descriptions from most OSS conferences after 2011.
+A dataset of transcripts and descriptions from most Open-Source Software conferences from January 2011 to June 2021.

 ## Method
 1. Searched for list of conferences through previous knowledge and [other sources](#sources).